Bang! (After School song): Korean choreography controversy

 After School was accused of choreographic plagiarism after German dancer and choreographer Camillo Lauricella received messages saying that the group "stole some of our moves for their music video of their song "Bang!"."
-Lauricella further stated, "On the one hand it's cool & flattering.
-But on the other hand...
-What do you guys think?"
-Lauricella and his good friend Nika Kljun originally created the choreography to Black McGrath's song "The Night" and uploaded it on YouTube in February 2010.

 Pledis Entertainment responded to the allegations stating, "There is a problem in deeming choreography as plagiarized just because a single dance move less than 3 seconds long is somewhat similar to another.
 The choreography for "Bang!" is strictly the end product of our creation, put together by Pledis' Korean and American choreographers."
 They went on to further say, "Dance is a language spoken through the body for everyone, regardless of cultural barriers.
 To give a comparison, one would not say that a certain modern choreography is plagiarized because it is similar to a Korean culture dance.
 We hope no more disputes and controversies are generated over this matter."

-Lauricella responded to Pledis Entertainments statement in a YouTube video saying, "Yes, I've seen what Pledis Entertainment had to say about it.
-And honestly, I didn't really expect anything else.
-Like, it's so ignorant and really not cool at all."
 Lauricella later claimed that more than three seconds of his dance move was stolen, unlike what Pledis Entertainment had stated.